CrumrineCoder/VotingApp/README.md

 User Story: As an unauthenticated or authenticated user, I can see and vote on everyone's polls.

+User Story: As an unauthenticated or authenticated user, I can see the results of polls in chart form.
+(This could be implemented using Chart.js or Google Charts.)

+User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option.

 ### Personal User Stories

 User Story: I can upload a poll with the following options: